wilsoncharles/gittrain/README.md

 ## Comments for testing the reset commit 2
 ## added changes for test
 ## Again for testing the reset commit 1
+## Again for testing the reset commit 2